jin-s13/MMPD-Dataset/README.md

 1. MMPD-dataset is **ONLY** for research and non-commercial use.
 2. MMPD dataset consists of multiple existing public datasets ([COCO](http://cocodataset.org/), [CrowdHuman](https://www.crowdhuman.org/), [Object365](https://www.objects365.org/overview.html), [LLVIP](https://bupt-ai-cz.github.io/LLVIP/), [InOutDoor](http://adaptivefusion.cs.uni-freiburg.de/), [STCrowd](https://github.com/4DVLab/STCrowd), [PEDRo](https://github.com/SSIGPRO/PEDRo-Event-Based-Dataset), [FLIR](https://adas-dataset-v2.flirconservator.com/#downloadguide)), which are not our property.
 We do not own the copyright of the images.
 We are not responsible for the content nor the meaning of these images.
 3. MMPD dataset also contains one newly proposed dataset ([EventPed](XXX)).
 EventPed dataset is also ONLY for research and non-commercial use.
-The images and annotations of EventPed dataset belong to [SenseTime Research](https://www.sensetime.com), and are licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+The images and annotations of EventPed dataset belong to [SenseTime Research](https://www.sensetime.com).
 For commercial usage of our EventPed dataset (or MMPD dataset), please contact Mr. Malon (machang[at]tetras[dot]ai) and cc Sheng Jin (jinsheng13[at]foxmail[dot]com).

 ## Citation